MileHacker Logo

 • Fair Trade: Look for products that appear to be locally made and where the price seems fair.
 Avoid excessive haggling for artisan goods.

 • Shipping & Customs: If you buy larger items, discuss shipping options with the vendor.
-Be aware of customs regulations for your home country.
+Be familiar with your home country's's import rules.

 Luxury & Boutique Shopping